Pr0x1mas/not-si-units/_units/Miss_Ross's_Room.md

 ratio: 0.25
 ---

-The person the unit Howard is named after found an alpha particle in Miss Ross's room so it makes sense to use it as a unit for radioactivity.
+Howard found an alpha particle in Miss Ross's room so it makes sense to use it as a unit for radioactivity.